YJYCODE/starter-hugo-academic/content/publication/_index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Coming Soon
+publication: 2022 2nd International Conference on Medical Imaging Sanitation and Biological Pharmacy Part B
-publication_short: coming soon
+publication_short:

 abstract: In this paper, we detected using advanced big data technologies and scientific experiments the influence the ecDNA has on the HNSC and ESCA.
-More details to come.
-Stay tuned!

 # Summary.
 An optional shortened abstract.
 summary: